Skip to main content

 • Commits are made with whatever git identity is configured

-Configure git identity in your agent.yaml if needed:
+Configure git identity in your moat.yaml if needed:

 env: